sonar-xsl/Sonar-XSL-Plugin/README.md

 Well, there is some TODOs to fix :

 * Realese and pushish the plugin to Maven Central !
-  As for now, if you wana try it, you have to build it locally from the sources (And it's specific dependencies as well)
+  As for now, if you wana try it, you have to build it locally from the sources.
 * The execution is quite slow...
   * NB : The actual implementation is based on the [Skeleton XSLT implementation](https://github.com/Schematron/schematron) of ISO-Schematron.
 * Integration with SonarQube